Course Descriptions - Science

 Prerequisite: Chemistry 11 Honours or teacher recommendation

 This is an enrichment opportunity in senior chemistry.
 Students will study the Provincial Chemistry 12 curriculum and select topics prescribed at the university level.
-As well, students conduct extensive laboratory work (25% of time spent on labs) with an emphasis on guided inquiry.
+As well, students will conduct extensive laboratory work (25% of time spent on labs) with an emphasis on guided inquiry.
 The classroom portion of the course will be evaluated in the same way as Chemistry 12.
 This course will not cover all the material tested on the Advanced Placement (AP) Chemistry exam.
-Students interested in writing the exam will be required to engage in self-directed learning in order to be prepared for the AP exam written in May, (see separate description on Advanced Placement).
+Students interested in writing the exam will be required to engage in self-directed learning in order to be prepared for the AP exam written in May, (see separate description on Advanced Placement found here: mcmath.sd38.bc.ca/students/program-planning/other-opportunities/advanced-placement ).

 PHYSICS 11 (MPH--11)

 Physics is a branch of science that applies mathematics to a study of the world around us, and beyond.
 Students taking Physics 11 should gain a better understanding of topics such as kinematics, dynamics, energy, electricity, and waves.
 They will also learn techniques and lab skills that relate directly to applications of physics.
 It is hoped that this course may lead to an in-depth study of physics in more senior courses, but students who simply want a better understanding of motion, forces, and energy will also benefit from this course.
+Lessons will incorporate the ways of learning and the perspectives of First People’s communities whenever possible.
 As this is a rigorous academic course, a strong background in Science 10 and Foundations of Math & Pre-Calculus 10 are highly recommended.

 PHYSICS 11: HONOURS (MPH--11---H)

 This is an enrichment and acceleration opportunity in physics.
-Students will study the Provincial Physics 11 curriculum (many of the topics to a greater depth) and a variety of additional topics and associated laboratory experiences.
-Students should be well motivated and have a strong background in Science 10, English 10 and Math 10.
+Students will study the Provincial Physics 11 curriculum (many of the topics to a greater depth) and a variety of additional topics, leading to their participation in associated laboratory experiences.
+Students should be well motivated to learn at an accelerated rate and have a strong background in Science 10, English 10 and Math 10.
 Evaluation will be based on the regular Physics 11 standards.

 PHYSICS 12 (MPH--12)